The 13 Best Cloud Storage for Photographers in 2025

 5. Zoolz Cloud Storage

+Zoolz is a cloud-based photo storage service from which you can restore files in case you lose the original one.
 The affordable pricing and user-friendly interface make it a great option for both professional and personal use.
 Besides, the smart AI recognition system can identify emotions with 90% precision and add tags to the photographs to make searches convenient.

-Most importantly, they have the Zero-knowledge encryption feature, which will keep your photographs private even from their own engineers.
-However, you have to keep your encryption key safe, or else you won’t be able to access your own photographs.
+The best part is that it can pull photographs from other platforms like Google Drive, Dropbox, OneDrive, etc., if you link it to them.
+Also, you can connect a camera to your computer to store photographs online.
+Most importantly, they have the Zero-knowledge encryption feature, which will keep your photographs private even from their engineers.
+However, you have to keep your encryption key safe, or else you won’t be able to access your photographs.

-Pricing Categories:
+Pricing Categories

+They are offering 1TB to 5TB storage for unlimited users only for $99.99 to $499.99/year.
 They even provide a 30-day money-back guarantee in case you are not satisfied with their service.

 ProsCons